ctrltz/bci-brain-connectivity/README.md

 2. Set up all the prerequisites (see above).

-3. Download the original dataset using `make download_raw_data` or create a symbolic link to the location of the data if it was downloaded earlier (scripts in this repository do not change the original files):
+3. Download the original dataset using `make download_raw_data` or manually by saving all files to the `data/raw/` folder.
+If you downloaded the data earlier, you can create a symbolic link to the location of the data like shown below (scripts in this repository do not change the original files):

 ```
 ln -s <location> ./data/raw
 ```

-4. Download the preprocessing information using `make download_aux_data` or manually from the [OSF repository](https://osf.io/tcvyd/).
+4. Download the preprocessing information using `make download_aux_data` or manually to the `data/aux` folder from the [OSF repository](https://osf.io/tcvyd/).

 5. Specify the path to a Python executable with FOOOF installed in line 7 of the file `scripts/BCI_MI_analysis_main.m`.